Crypto Dashboard UI Design

 Board for freelance & contract work

-Here is my another shot for crypto dashboard UI design.
-So please let me know your feedback :)
+Here is my another dashboard for crypto currency.
+So let me know your feedback :)

 Thanks